CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ![](images/M04/M4-EX1-T2-overview.png)

-1. The solution checker comes with three options for the setting, explained below:
+1. The solution checker comes with three options for the settings, explained below:

-   - **None:** This option will turn off automatic solution validating and will not give any experience or behavioural changes to authoring, exports, and imports for solutions.
+   - **None:** This option will turn off automatic solution validation and will not give any experience or behavioural changes to authoring, exports, and imports for solutions.

    - **Warn:** All custom solutions being imported will be automatically verified, but if there are any highly critical issues, you will receive a notice, but the import will not halt.
 After the solution is imported, a message will appear showing the validation issues that occurred upon import.

-   - **Block:** Similar to the Warn feature, however when highly-critical issues occur, the import process is cancelled, rather than continuing.
+   - **Block:** Similar to the Warn feature, however, when highly-critical issues occur, the import process is cancelled, rather than continuing.
 This will not cause any changes to the environment, since this occurs during the actual import process.
-For both the Warn and Block options, Power Platform environment admins will receive a summary email with of the solution validation.
+For both the Warn and Block options, Power Platform environment admins will receive a summary email of the solution validation.

    - To test this feature, you'll need to import a solution with known errors.